Seediq people: Renzhiguan events, 1902

 After taking over the plain, Japanese gained control of Wushe.
 Some of the Tgdaya people who resisted the Japanese were shot.
 Because of this, fighting broke out again, leading to the Wushe incident.

 Zimeiyuan incident, 1903

 In 1903 the Japanese launched a punitive expedition to seek revenge for their earlier loss at Renzhiguan.

 Truku War, 1914

 The Japanese wanted to subjugate the Truku group.
 After eight years of investigating the area, they invaded in 1914.
-Two thousand of the indigenous people took part in resisting the invasion.
-The Japanese deployed 200 machine guns and 10,000 soldiers against the Aboriginals, but grievous wounds were inflicted upon the Japanese Governor-General Sakuma Samata during the war and caused his eventual death.
+Two thousand Indigenous people took part in resisting the invasion.
+The Japanese deployed 200 machine guns and 10,000 soldiers against the Indigenous people, but grievous wounds were inflicted upon the Japanese Governor-General Sakuma Samata during the war and caused his eventual death.